Highlights for Nebivolol

 Warnings for other groups

-Speak with your doctor if you’re pregnant or planning to become pregnant.
-Nebivolol should only be used during pregnancy if the potential benefit justifies the potential risk to your pregnancy.
+Talk to your doctor if you’re pregnant or planning to become pregnant.
+Managing high blood pressure during pregnancy is important.
+However, nebivolol should only be used during pregnancy if the potential benefit justifies the potential risk to your pregnancy.

 For children: This drug hasn’t been studied in children.
 It shouldn’t be used in people younger than 18 years.